S203932/Cross_check/README.md

 2. Which year contained the most appearances of NHL players in movies?

-3. Which players have appeared in both tv shows and movies?
+3. Which players has made atleast two appearances in both tv shows and movies?

 ## Ingestion